emadgit/learn-sentence-transformers/README.md

     poetry install
     ```

-## Usage

-To run the project, use the following command:
+4. To run the project, use the following command:
     ```
-    poetry run start
+    poetry install
     ```

 This will start the application.
 Follow the on-screen instructions to interact with the project.